If your dog suffers a painful burn or scald, it is vital to ensure your own safety and keep everyone safe from further danger.

 Treat a dog burn with cool running water

-Run the burn under cool running water for at least ten minutes (and ideally for a full 20).
+For minor burns cool the burn as quickly as possible using cool running water.
+Ideally cool the burn for a full 20 minutes.
 Position the running water to enable it to drain from the nearest exit point to prevent running cool water unnecessarily over your pet.

 You are trying to cool the burn, without over-cooling your dog.